 JOINT APPRENTICESHIP & TRAINING

-Applications are being accepted for classes starting September 2023
+Applications are now closed for the 2023 class, applications are now being accepted until 5/31/2024 for classes starting September 2024

 Welcome to the IBEW Local 490 JATC